Skip to main content

 undate is a python library for working with uncertain or partially known dates.

-[!WARNING] This is pre-alpha software and is NOT feature complete!
-Use with caution.
-Currently it only supports parsing and formatting dates in ISO8601 format and some portions of EDTF (Extended Date Time Format).
+[!WARNING] This is beta software and is not yet feature complete!
+Use with caution and give us feedback.
+Currently undate supports parsing and formatting dates in ISO8601, some portions of EDTF (Extended Date Time Format), and parsing and conversion for dates in Hebrew Anno Mundi and Islamic Hijri calendars.

 Undate was initially created as part of a DH-Tech hackathon in November 2022.